SzymonKoniecko/TestFrameworkComparison/README.md

 Arguments:
   <applicationArguments>  Arguments passed to the application that is being run. []

 Opcje:

   -all,
     -xunit,
     -nunit,
-    -mstest,              Will use all or only provided test frameworks
+    -mstest              (Will use all or only provided test frameworks)